Chocolate Lava Chocolate Chip Cookie Cups

 This post may contain affiliate links.

-These cookie cups have it all.
+These chocolate chip cookie cups have it all.

 The dough is made with browned butter, studded with mini chocolate chips, and the centers are stuffed with melted chocolate lava.
 Yes please.